Why we built Icebreaker

 Unlike alternatives, Icebreaker is built to enable professionals to seamlessly traverse their entire trusted network, wherever those people are, instead of being limited to just a single platform.

 On existing networking platforms, users are the product.
 Attention, content, and access to our own data are optimized and monetized by third parties.
 With Icebreaker, identity and data are user-controlled and composable.
 Any professional can create a hypernetwork out of their existing networks to see their entire extended network and how best to reach them.
-The goal is to offer a supertool that elevates the signal from the noise, both online and offline.
+The goal is to offer a supertool that elevates the signal from the noise.

 What does open mean?